owenmackwood/ei-assemblies/README.md

 ## How to use the simulator

 To use this simulator, download or clone this repository.
-On the command line, go to the root directory of this repository and run `python main.py`.
+On the command line, go to the root directory of this repository and run `python main.py -e APPROXIMATE`.
 This will generate the data used for Figures 1-3 of the paper (and many of the figure supplements).
-To generate the data for Figure 4, open `main.py` in your preferred editor, and change the value of `RUN_EXP` to `ExperimentType.PERTURB`.
+To generate the data for Figure 4, run `python main.py -e PERTURB`.
 It will prompt you to select the network you trained in the previous step (which by default is stored in your home directory at `experiments/ei-assemblies`).
-Likewise, to simulate networks with the full gradient rules, change `RUN_EXP` to `ExperimentType.GRADIENT`.
+Likewise, to simulate networks with the full gradient rules, run `python main.py -e GRADIENT`.

+To change the directory in which results are stored, you can provide the argument `-p <PATH>`.
+To change the number of trials the network is trained for (in both the `APPROXIMATE` and `GRADIENT` cases), provide the argument `-n <NUMTRIALS>` with any integer value.

 ## Data storage format